zeticous/main/docs/UserGuide.md

 This command will simply edit the task at index number 5 with new name. <br>

 ### **Changing a task type** <br>
-It is also possible too change a task type using the edit command.
+It is also possible to change a task type using the edit command.
 To remove a start type and end date, replace the date parameter with the command 'remove'.
 Editing a dealdine with an addtional start date will create an event with the new start date and the orginal due date as end date.
 Editing an event with start date and end date removed will result in the event to turn into a floating task.  <br>

+**Format:**  <br>
+`edit <index> [NEW_TASK_NAME] [<START_MARKER> <DATE_START_TIME/remove>] [<END_DATE_MARKER> <DATE_END_TIME/remove>] [t/ TAG_NAME]`<br>

 **Example:** <br>
 > edit 5 project evaluation s/25th April <br>

-This command will update the task 'project evaluation' which was a deadline task with end date only and make it an event task with start date as '25th April' and the end date as the old deadline date itself.
-At least one of the [PARAMETERS] must be executed. <br>
+This command will update the task 'project evaluation' which was a deadline task with end date only and make it an event task with start date as '25th April' and the end date as the old deadline date itself. <br>

-> edit 4 exercise regularly remove <br>
+> edit 4 exercise regularly s/remove <br>

 This command will edit the task 'exercise regularly' by removing the dates added previously with this task.
-Thus, making it a floating task from an event type task.
-At least one of the [PARAMETERS] must be executed. <br>
+Thus, making it a floating task from an event type task. <br>

 **Note:**<br>
+> * In order to remove the dates, we have to follow the format 's/remove' and/or 'e/remove'.
+Any other format will not work with 'remove'. <br>
-> * `If a task only has the start attributes (after the edit command), it will not be accepted by pota-todo.
-To understand more, please refer to the FAQ section in the end.` <br>
+> * If a task only has the start attributes (after the edit command), it will not be accepted by pota-todo.
+To understand more, please refer to the FAQ section in the end. <br>
-> * `The start date specified must be before the end date.`<br>
+> * The start date specified must be before the end date. <br>
+> * The tag should be one word long only i.e. there should be no spaces in a specific tag.
+For example, tags such as 'very urgent' will nto be accepted as the tag is not one word.
+However, there can be more than one tag. <br>

 ### 2.5.
 Searching for all tasks containing a name : `find`